KANSAS

 - past due residential utility, home energy (electric, gas, water, sewer, and trash services), and internet expenses

-Landlords and tenants may apply via a joint online process.
+Landlords and tenants may apply via a joint online process .
 If the application is approved, the landlord and/or service provider receives funds directly from KERA.

 Kansas Unemployment Insurance

-Kansas Unemployment Insurance (UI) provides temporary financial assistance to replace lost wages to Kansas workers when they are unemployed through no fault of their own.
+Kansas Unemployment Insurance (UI) provides temporary financial assistance to replace lost wages to workers when they are unemployed through no fault of their own.

 How much is unemployment insurance in Kansas?